JobService/job-service/docs/pages/en-us/Getting-Started.md

 ## Getting Jobs

-1. Expand the GET /partitions/{partition}/jobs operation.
+1. Expand the GET /partitions/{partitionId}/jobs operation.
-2. Enter a value for `partition`.
+2. Enter a value for `partitionId`.
 3. Press `Try it out!`.
 The list of jobs in the partition appears in the response body, including the job you just created.

 	![Add Job](images/JobServiceUIGet.PNG)